mwinokan/HIPPO/docs/source/definitions.rst

 Compound
 --------

 A :class:`.Compound` represents a ligand/small molecule with stereochemistry removed and no atomic coordinates.
-I.e. it represents the chemical structure.
+I.e. it represents the flattened chemical structure.
 It's default name is always an InChiKey. :class:`.Compound` objects can have an :attr:`.Compound.alias` which is a custom name which will supercede the InChiKey when representing the compound. :class:`.Compound` objects also have a shorthand prefixed with ``C``, for example: ``C1`` which refers to the compound with database id 7273.

 ::